 So What Were the Results?

 Within the first month of leveraging its trained employee ambassadors to better tell GE’s story, the brand saw an 800% increase in applicants.
-Additionally, what GE has found is that by its employee ambassadors being more engaged online, it’s creating organic engagement that’s eliminating the need for purchasing traditional advertising to support the initiative.
+Additionally, what GE has found is that since its employee ambassadors are more engaged online, it’s creating organic engagement that’s eliminating the need for purchasing traditional advertising to support the initiative.
 In Q1, 2017, social amplification from GE’s employee ambassadors created engagement worth $3 Million for GE, which reduced the amount of money spent on traditional social advertising to support the campaign to $0.
 Remember, if you smartly structure and execute your ambassador program as GE did here, it should improve your existing business processes and save you money.

 One Final Note

-In its purest form, this employee brand ambassador program was a vehicle for GE to take control of the conversation happening about the GE brand, among job applicants.
+This employee brand ambassador program was a vehicle for GE to take control of the conversation happening about the GE brand, among job applicants.
 There were several misconceptions that job applicants had about GE as a workplace and employer, so GE empowered its employees to tell the brand’s story through relating their own experiences working for the brand.
 This greatly enhanced the brand’s reputation among job applicants, and made it easier for applicants to relate to the brand and see themselves working there.

-The program itself worked for GE due to proper planning, and focusing on how an employee brand ambassador program could take what GE was already doing (hiring), and make it better.
+The program worked for GE due to proper planning, and focusing on how an employee brand ambassador program could take what GE was already doing (hiring), and make it better.

 Want to learn how your company can create an amazing employee brand ambassador program as GE did?
 Then email me today.